thomasckng/Constraining-Birefringence-with-GWTC-3/index.md

 GW amplitude birefringence is a property of space suggested by some beyong-GR theories such as Chern-Simons Theory, while GR suggest there is not.
 With birefringence, amplitude of one GW polarisation is enhanced while the other is suppressed during propagation of the GW.
-As a result, the observed amplitude ratio of the two polarsation under birefringence depends not only on $$\iota$$, the angle between our line of sight and the orbital angular momentum of the binary black holes, but also $$\kappa$$, the dimensionless opacity parameter that represent the strength of the birefringence, while this ratio only depends on $$\iota$$ in GR.
+As a result, the observed amplitude ratio of the two polarisation under birefringence depends not only on $$\iota$$, the angle between our line of sight and the orbital angular momentum of the binary black holes, but also $$\kappa$$, the dimensionless opacity parameter that represent the strength of the birefringence, while this ratio only depends on $$\iota$$ in GR.

 We assume GWs are generated as GR described, and the effect of birefringence was took into account during the propagation.
-During the propagation, the amlitude of two polarisation will be enhanced or suppressed as:
+During the propagation, the amplitude of two polarisation will be enhanced or suppressed as:

 $$h_\mathrm{L,R}^{\mathrm{Biref}}=h_\mathrm{L,R}^{\mathrm{GR}}\times\exp\left(\pm\kappa\frac{d_C}{1\mathrm{ Gpc}}\frac{f}{100\mathrm{ Hz}}\right)\,,$$